lbianchi-zerynth/docs-v3/docs/reference/apps/pages/ZagentDemo/Demo.md

 1. Select Template
 2. Select Production Insights with OPCUA
 3. Click on the OPCUA node
-4. Set the ip (the IP adderss of your PC) and the port (default is `49580`) of the OPCUA simulator (see the [greenfield simulator](#start-the-greenfield-simulator) section) and then scroll down to the node settings to save
+4. Set the ip (the IP adderss of your PC) and the port (default is `49580`) of the OPCUA simulator (see the [greenfield simulator](#start-the-greenfield-simulator) section) and then scroll down the node settings to save
 5. Deploy the machine

 ![configure_node]